Fix avoid excessive-DOM size lighthouse warning

 • more than 1,500 DOM nodes in total.

-This means that there are more then 1500 html elements on our page.
+This means that there are more than 1,500 HTML elements on your page.

-This happens when an element is nested in at least 32 parent elements.
+This happens when an element is nested 32 levels deep.

 • a parent node with more than 60 child nodes.

-The can happen when a parent element (like a table of a list) has more then 60 childs (table rows, or list elements)
+This can happen when a parent element (like a table or a list) has more than 60 children (table rows, or list elements).

 document object model

 DOM stands for Document Object Model.
-The DOM is an tree-strucuted Object representation of your HTML where each html element (for example: the body or h1) is represented by it's own node.
+The DOM is a tree-structured object representation of your HTML where each HTML element (for example: the body or h1) is represented by its own node.

 What causes an excessive DOM size?